VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **A Hungarian named Ladislo Biro invented the first ballpoint pen in 1938.**
+- ⚡ Daily fun fact: **In 1916, an elephant was tried and hung for murder in Erwin, Tennessee**

 <h3 align="left">Connect with me:</h3>
 <p align="left">